Nathan Glazer: Early career

 World War II led to a belief among some of the leftists, including Glazer, that fascism was a greater threat than capitalism and that the United States, as a country that fought the fascists, ought to be viewed more favorably.
 Glazer became a member of the anti-communist left and only mildly criticized Joseph McCarthy when writing of him in the magazine Commentary.
 About the same time, Glazer also undertook a detailed study of the Rosenberg Case.
-Glazer's investigation convinced him not only of the Rosenbergs' guilt, but also that a larger number of conspirators was involved.
+Glazer's investigation convinced him not only of the Rosenbergs' guilt, but also that a larger number of conspirators were involved.
 As Glazer said, "The story that has not been told is of espionage more extensive than we know."

 Looking back at the McCarthy era over 40 years later as an interviewee in the film Arguing the World, Glazer reflected on the stance he and some other liberal anticommunists took: "Even at the time and also in retrospect we never managed to figure out a good position, one that was respectable and moral and responsive to all the complicated issues raised...
 I still don't think we have one."
 In general, much of Glazer's work in the 1950s had strong strains of patriotism and optimism about the future, including a belief that the overwhelming majority of immigrants would come to identify completely with American values and thus assimilate into American society.